 While government authorities had their hands full trying to keep people sober, enter in the Great Depression that began with the Wall Street Stock Market Crash in October of 1929.
 At that time Prohibition became increasingly even more unpopular as heck, if anyone ever needed a good reason to drink, the Depression provided it while the country went through one of its darkest financial times.
 Finally, the Repeal of Prohibition in the United States was accomplished with the passage of the Twenty-first Amendment to the United States Constitution on December 5, 1933 and the Gris was able to "resume" serving up drinks in broad daylight so that folks could be merry - all the while still providing them with a place to sleep it off!

 Along with the country's economic recovery came Essex's new-found popularity as a spot for recreational yachtsmen during which time the Griswold House was lovingly tended to by the Ladd/Lovell family.
-The picture below shows the Griswold House as it looked circa 1935-1940 before the Lovell family added on additional buildings (including a former New Hampshire covered bridge) in order to expand their dining rooms as well as provide additional lodging in several adjacent historic properties.
+During the time the Lovell family owned the Griswold Inn, they expanded the property by attaching additional buildings (including a former New Hampshire covered bridge) in order to expand their dining rooms as well as provide additional lodging in several adjacent historic properties.

 In 1972, the Griswold Inn came into the possession of William and Victoria Winterer who continued the inn's expansion when they acquired several properties across the street which are now part of Griswold Square.
 Ownership changed again in 1995 when the Paul Brothers of Essex - Geoffrey, Douglas, and Gregory - became the new propreitors of the Griswold Inn as well as six other properties.
 From the Hayden Brothers of Essex to the Paul Brothers of Essex it almost seems as if the Griswold Inn has come full circle from the time the original Sala Griswold house was relocated to Main Street.